-We use an independent third party, Broadridge, to compare the charges of our funds against the relevant IA sector (where applicable) and share class type.
+We use an independent third party, Broadridge, to compare the charges of our funds.
 Broadridge categorises share classes into one of three types:

 - 1 Retail share classes with no intermediary commissions. - 2 Share classes with bundled charges paying commission to intermediaries. - 3 Share classes which are for institutional investors or have limited investment opportunities for retail investors, to provide a like for like comparison.